spool-labs/deploy/README.md

 ## 📦 Prerequisites

 - **A remote Ubuntu server** (24.04 recommended, but 22.04 should work too)
-- DNS configured for your domain if you want to serve HTTPS
 - Access via SSH (key-based)

 This script has been tested against AWS, DigitalOcean, and a few other providers.
 It should work on any fresh Ubuntu server, but if you run into issues, please open an issue.